-During 2006, the Company established a stock option plan (the "Plan") and reserved 1,500,000 shares of common stock for issuance under the Plan.
+During 2006 and as amended in 2008, the Company established a stock option plan (the "Plan") and reserved 2,000,000 shares of common stock for issuance under the Plan.
 The purpose of the Plan is to provide officers and prospective employees of the Company with additional incentives and align the interests of its employees with those of its shareholders.
 Options are exercisable at a price equal to the fair market value (market closing price) of the shares on the day the option is granted.

 On December 11, 2006, concurrent with the completion of the Company's IPO, options to purchase a total of 910,000 shares of common stock were granted to the Company's executive officers and directors with an exercise price per share of \$15.00 (the public offering price of the common stock).
 Such options vest equally over two, three or four years from the date of grant and have a ten-year exercise period.
 During the year ended December 31, 2007, the Company granted 495,000 options to its employees with a weighted average exercise price per share of \$16.63, with a risk-free rate ranging between 4.6% to 5.3%, with volatility rates ranging between 20.5% to 22.4% and for which 25% of such options vest on each of the subsequent four grant date anniversaries and have a ten-year exercise period.
-No options were granted or forfeited during the three months ended March 31, 2008.
+During the six months ended June 30, 2008, and as approved by shareholders during the annual shareholders' meeting on June 13, 2008, 20,000 options were granted to non-employee directors as partial annual compensation for their services as director.
+These grants were made with a ten-year exercise period with an exercise price of \$11.97, with a risk free rate of 4.6% with a volatility rate of 28% and for which 50% of such options vest upon grant date and 50% vest on the first grant date anniversary.

 During the year ended December 31, 2007, 90,000 options granted to employees were forfeited.
-As of March 31, 2008, 1,315,000 total options were outstanding, 386,250 of which were exercisable.
-The options have an estimated remaining contractual life of 8 years and 9 months.
+During the six months ended June 30, 2008, 15,000 options granted to employees were forfeited.
+As of June 30, 2008, 1,320,000 total options were outstanding, 412,500 of which were exercisable.
+The options have an estimated remaining contractual life of 8 years and 6 months.

+During the six months ended June 30, 2008, the weighted average grant date fair value per share for options granted during the period was \$1.50.
 During the year ended December 31, 2007, the weighted average grant date fair value per share for options granted during the period was \$1.90.
-For both the year ended December 31, 2007, the weighted average grant date fair value per share for options forfeited during the period was \$1.81.
-Information with respect to options granted, exercised and forfeited under the Plan for the year ended March 31, 2008 is as follows:
+For both the six months ended June 30, 2008 and the year ended December 31, 2007, the weighted average grant date fair value per share for options forfeited during the period was \$1.81.
+Information with respect to options granted, exercised and forfeited under the Plan for the six months ended June 30, 2008 is as follows: